ONE MILLION REASONS TO RIDE | SUNDAY 15 JUNE | 130KM | 100KM | 50KM | 20KM

 Can I change my registered distance?

-You can change your distance prior to 5pm, Thursday 8 June 2023, by contacting the MS Queensland events team on 1300 090 923 or events@msqld.org.au.
+You can change your distance prior to 5pm, Thursday 12 June, by contacting the MS Queensland events team on 1300 090 923 or events@msqld.org.au.

-Please note: you may be required to pay an additional registration amount if you are changing to a longer course and you will not receive a refund if you downgrade to a shorter course).
+Please note: you may be required to pay an additional registration amount if you are changing to a longer course and you will not receive a refund if you downgrade to a shorter course.
 If you miss this cut off, please visit the registration tent on the morning of the ride before you start and let us know which distance you will be changing to.

 During the ride, if you have entered the 130km or 100km distance and during the ride (prior to the Wynnum Esplanade) decide you do not wish to complete the full distance, you can continue your ride from the rest stop at Wynnum by returning back to Musgrave Park via the 50km course.